 Rams general manager Les Snead sat in his office in Earth City, Missouri, in the lead-up to the 2014 draft watching tape of Donald at the University of Pittsburgh.
-Kevin Demoff, the COO, walked in and noted that it was “good point-of-attack film,” which is basically a highlight reel for offensive and defensive linemen.
+Kevin Demoff, the chief operating officer, walked in and noted that it was “good point-of-attack film,” which is basically a highlight reel for offensive and defensive linemen.

 “No,” Snead told Demoff, “this is just a normal game.”

-Concerns about Donald’s height -- he’s listed at 6-foot-1 -- limited him to only three scholarship offers coming out of high school and gave him a fifth-round grade after his junior year at Pitt.
-But he always jumped off the screen, from Pee-Wee football to high school and the Atlantic Coast Conference.
+Concerns about Donald’s height -- he’s listed at 6-foot-1 -- limited him to three scholarship offers coming out of high school and gave him a fifth-round grade after his junior season at Pitt.
+But he always jumped off the screen, from pee wee football to high school and the Atlantic Coast Conference.

 “I say this in every interview, but nobody could ever block him from the first time he put on a helmet and shoulder pads,” Archie said.
 “There was no way you were going to block that kid.
 No way.”

-When Donald went to the Rams’ facility as part of a visit, Waufle brought him into the draft room where Demoff, Snead and former head coach Jeff Fisher were watching film of quarterbacks.
+When Donald came to the Rams’ facility as part of a visit, Waufle brought him into the draft room, where Demoff, Snead and former head coach Jeff Fisher were watching film of quarterbacks.
 Waufle, a former Marine who stands 6-foot-4, crouched slightly and wrapped his arm around his new favorite player.